How to Create an Ideal Customer Profile (ICP)

 The pattern is consistent across ICP-fit accounts:

 Your ICP needs the right data points to actually work.
-Start with firmographics, add technographics, then layer in intent signals.
+Getting your B2B ICP criteria right means going beyond basic firmographics.
+Start with company structure, add technographics, then layer in behavioral and psychographic signals.

 Firmographics define the type of company you target: